 If Mary was sinless, she would have had no need for a savior, yet she says, "My spirit rejoices in God my Savior" (Luke 1:47).
 Roman Catholic doctrine teaches that Mary was still "saved," but that her salvation happened at the moment of her conception, and she was prevented from inheriting original sin.
 To support the act of God "saving" Mary at conception, the Roman Catholic Church uses Jude 1:24, which says that God is able to "keep you from stumbling and to present you blameless."
 It is stretching Scripture to say that this means God prevented Mary from inheriting original sin.
 God is able to keep us from falling into temptation (1 Corinthians 10:13; Matthew 6:13).
 When we are saved in Jesus Christ, we are eternally secure.
 By His sacrifice we become blameless before God.
 But nowhere does Scripture support or even imply that a person can be sinless from conception.
 In fact, the Bible teaches quite the opposite.
 Romans 3:10–12, quoting from Psalm 14 and Psalm 53, says, "None is righteous, no, not one; no one understands; no one seeks for God.
 All have turned aside; together they have become worthless; no one does good, not even one."
 Mary did not escape original sin.

-The reason why Roman Catholics believe it is necessary for Mary to be sinless is because they claim nothing unholy can touch Jesus.
+One reason some Roman Catholics believe it is necessary for Mary to be sinless is because they claim nothing unholy can touch Jesus.
 However, throughout His earthly ministry, Jesus touched many unholy and unclean people.
 The woman who had been bleeding for twelve years touched Jesus' clothes (Matthew 9:20–22).
 Jesus touched the hand of a dead girl and raised her from the dead (Matthew 9:25).
 He not only touched sinners, but He also willingly touched the most unholy thing in Jewish culture, a leper (Matthew 8:1–3; Mark 1:41–42; Luke 5:13).
 Jesus was known as a "friend of sinners."
 Jesus came to earth unafraid to make contact with the dirty and the unholy.
 He Himself became sin for us so that we could live with Him in heaven: "For our sake he made him to be sin who knew no sin, so that in him we might become the righteousness of God" (2 Corinthians 5:21).

-Jesus was born fully human but without sin.
+Others claim in order for Jesus to avoid the human sin nature, He had to be conceived in a sinless vessel.
+There is no question that Jesus was born fully human but without sin.
 Aside from fulfilled prophecies and the obvious miracle of it, the virgin birth was important so that Jesus could avoid the original sin apparently passed from father to children (Romans 5:12, 17, 19).
 Affirming the sinlessness of Jesus does not require that Mary be sinless.
 How far back in Jesus' genealogical line would sinlessness need to go to ensure Jesus was pure?
 No, Jesus is the only sinless one.
 If there were another, Jesus would not be the only way to the Father, a fact about which the Bible is abundantly clear (John 14:6; Acts 4:12; Ephesians 2:1–10).